dabamos/openadms-node/docs/openadms-node-modules.rst

 +-------------------------------------+--------------------------------------------------------+-----+

-Modules can be loaded by adding them to the ``modules`` section of the OpenADMS Node configuration file.
+Modules can be loaded by adding them to the ``modules`` section of the OpenADMS Node core configuration.
 In the example below, the modules :ref:`scheduler` and :ref:`file-exporter` will be loaded:

 .. code:: javascript

     {
+      "core":
         "modules": {
           "fileExporter": "modules.export.FileExporter",
           "schedulerCom1": "modules.schedule.Scheduler"
         }
       }
+    }

-The key ``fileExporter`` sets the name of the instance, the value ``module.export.FileExporter`` the path to the module (class ``FileExporter`` in ``./module/export.py``).
+The key ``fileExporter`` sets the name of the instance, the value ``modules.export.FileExporter`` the path to the module (class ``FileExporter`` in ``./modules/export.py``).
 The name of an instance can be chosen freely.
 For instance, instead of ``fileExporter`` the name ``myFileExporter`` is also valid, but the key of the FileExporter module configuration has to be renamed as well.
 Multiple instances of a module are possible, if they have different names (e.g.,